PotassiumSoftware/Oreo/README.md

 # Overview

 Bot is a major work in progress, this will be updated once its in a proper public state.
+I am no longer letting this bot be open source because I have to do very janky stuff because Discord sucks and im too lazy to make a workaround, once an event for guild members being timed out exists, I will return to this. :)

 # Command List